 US Treasury $394.11

-The following items of

-Sandra Lee Olson $

-Unfinished Business were discussed by the Board:
+The following items of Unfinished Business were discussed by the Board:

 Cemetery

 Kurt reported that the cemetery has been plowed and is accessible.

 Town Hall

 The members of the Board discussed the snow load on the Town Hall and porch.
 Kurt Johnson made a motion to remove the snow off the roofs if a board member has time in the next few weeks.
 The porch is more of a concern than the Town Hall.
 Mike Ruhland seconded the motion, which was accepted through a unanimous vote.